matifandy8/ai-app/README.md

 DevCoachAI Landing Page
 This is the official landing page for DevCoachAI, an AI-powered platform that provides personalized coaching to developers.
-Our platform uses machine learning algorithms to analyze your coding skills and provide feedback on how you can improve.
-With DevCoachAI, you can take your coding skills to the next level and accelerate your career in tech.
+Our platform uses machine learning algorithms to analyze your interview skills and provide feedback on how you can improve.
+With DevCoachAI, you can take your interview skills to the next level and accelerate your career in tech.

 ## Getting Started